Alternative Investments May Contribute to More Efficient Portfolio Construction

-Improvements in liquidity and transparency are making Alternative Investments increasingly accessible for retail investors.
+Improvements in access, liquidity, and transparency are making Alternative Investments increasingly accessible for retail investors.

 Where’s the Smart Money Going?